prlambert/prlambert.github.com/about.md

 I post to this site, [Medium](https://medium.com/@prlambert), and occasionally other blogs.
 [Following me on Twitter](https://twitter.com/prlambert) is the best way to keep track.

 Wanna chat?
-[Send me a tweet](https://twitter.com/prlambert) to get the quickest reply, but email usually works too: pr@prlambert.com.
+[Send me a tweet](https://twitter.com/prlambert) to get the quickest reply, but email works too: pr@prlambert.com.